 A character introduced in the Lost Agent Arc.
 She is Ichigo's boss at his part-time job in her shop, whenever he decides to show up for his job, or she decides to kidnap him back to it.

 - Action Mom: Her entry involves her beating up a whole group of thugs single handed.
+Predictably, she is quite doting and over-protective of her son.

 - Blood Knight: If her Slasher Smile after beating up the gangsters is any indication, Unagiya seems to enjoy being the winner of a fight, at the very least.